wavemaker/docs/learn/design-system/overview.md

 ### Why WaveMaker uses Them

+#### Consistency Across Apps

-**Consistency Across Apps**: Tokens ensure every component in your app follows the same style rules, from buttons to text, so the design looks uniform everywhere.
+Tokens ensure every component in your app follows the same style rules, from buttons to text, so the design looks uniform everywhere.
 If you set your brand’s primary color as #E8925C, every button, link, or heading that uses this token instantly reflects the same brand color across all screens.

+#### Scalability for Enterprise Apps

-**Scalability for Enterprise Apps**: Design tokens let you manage styles centrally, so updating a single token cascades changes across 90+ components, scaling effortlessly for large apps.
+Design tokens let you manage styles centrally, so updating a single token cascades changes across 90+ components, scaling effortlessly for large apps.
 An enterprise dashboard with 20+ modules: update the token for font size, and every chart title, list label, and data table adjusts automatically.

 ```mermaid
 graph TD